Arthur Norrington: Career

 In 1960, Norrington became Vice-Chancellor of Oxford University and proceeded to spend time looking at the status of dons who were not fellows of colleges, and to the future planning of the Science Area.
 In 1968, he received a knighthood.
-Edith died at an early age in 1964 and on 9 December 1969 he married a widow, Ruth Margaret Waterlow (née Cude).

-Blackwell's bookshop in Broad Street, Oxford created a large room in 1966 under Trinity College land and named it the "Norrington Room" after him.
 As well as publishing, with professors H. F. Lowry and F. L. Mulhauser, an edition of the poems of Arthur Hugh Clough in 1951, he wrote Blackwell's, 1879–1979: the history of a family firm, published posthumously in 1983.
 Retiring from Trinity in 1970, he became Warden of Winchester College until 1974.

+Awards and legacy

 He was made an honorary fellow of Trinity, St Cross College, and Wolfson College.
 He became an officer of the Légion d'honneur in 1962.

-Norrington died in the John Radcliffe Hospital, Oxford, on 21 May 1982.
+Blackwell's bookshop in Broad Street, Oxford created a large room in 1966 under Trinity College land and named it the "Norrington Room" after him.

 Inspiration for other ranking tables

 As well as the Norrington Table, other tables ranking different Oxford colleges have drawn upon Norrington's name, such as the "Vegetarian Norrington Table".
 First published in 2016, this table ranked the best and worst colleges in Oxford for their vegetarian and vegan food, using data provided by students of the University.
 The use of Norrington's name in this table was not without controversy, however, and drew criticism from a number of college bursars.